Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MhYk3tCLUi8.md

 # [November 9th, 2021 Livestream](../2021-11-09.md)
 ## Q&A: Reverse Build Mode, when?
 https://www.youtube.com/watch?v=MhYk3tCLUi8
-This question was possibly duplicated with a more recent answer: [November 16th, 2021 Livestream Q&A: Add reverse Conveyor Belts like Lifts?](./yt-DxB17x3welQ.md) [https://www.youtube.com/watch?v=DxB17x3welQ](https://www.youtube.com/watch?v=DxB17x3welQ)
+This question was possibly duplicated with a more recent answer: [March 29th, 2022 Livestream Q&A: Add in a reverse function on Belts like you did with Lifts?](./yt-pN08CYnMRKs.md) [https://www.youtube.com/watch?v=pN08CYnMRKs](https://www.youtube.com/watch?v=pN08CYnMRKs)

 ### Topics